HEZOpen-2020/singin2-punctuality/readme.md

 2. In `.htaccess`, set a proper `.htpasswd` file, or remove the first section if you don't need password protection (this is not recommended).
 3. Find `localData.db` on the server and crack password (cracking the password does not need any tool, though).
 4. Rename `internal_config/config.sample.php` to `config.php`, set the `BASIC_URL` constant and other items properly.
-   `db_path` `db_password` - Information of `localData.db`.
-   `proc_name` - The process name of the GS.Terminal.
-   `proc_path` - The program which starts GS.Terminal, most likely GS.Terminal itself.
-   `classroom_allow_revoke` - Allow revoking singin.
-We don't recommend turning it on under production environment as this can be easily abused.
    Check `lib/config_default.php` for more available options.
 5. Check the IP address of the server, and access the web URL using a browser on the client to see if there's any errors.